-Homework Assignments: There will be regularly assigned homework problems (due in one week), which will be posted on blackboard and/or sent by email.
+Homework Assignments: There will be regularly assigned homework problems (due in one week), which will be posted on Blackboard and/or sent by email.
 Students will submit homework via Blackboard.
 Homework must be neat, professional, and well organized.

-Exams: There will be two closed-book, open-notes in-class exams on the date to be determined by the instructor.
+Exams: There will be two exams on the date to be announced by the instructor.
 Academic integrity during exams will be administered.
-Students may have notes prepared on one $8.5'' \times 11''$ doubled-sided sheet of paper and several blank papers for scratch.
-Students must use a blue or black pen rather than pencil for writing in your answers.
+Students must use a blue or black pen rather than a pencil for writing answers.
 More detailed instructions will be given prior to each exam.
 No makeup exam unless arranged prior to the exam.
 An unexcused exam absence will be scored as a zero.

-Lab and Final Design Project (Proposal+Oral Presentation+Written Report): The lab activities and final design project will be conducted in teams of 4-5 students (4-student is preferred).
+Lab and Final Design Project (Proposal+Oral Presentation+Written Report): The lab activities and final design project will be conducted in teams of 4-5 students.
 Each team is expected to develop a mechatronic system application collaboratively to solve a real-world problem or achieve novel functions.
-Each team have to submit a project proposal on the mechatronic systems you will work on and get approved by the instructor.
+Each team should submit a project proposal on the mechatronic systems you will work on and get approved by the instructor.
 At the end of this class, you will orally present the design in class and submit a comprehensive written report (in .pdf or .docx format).
-For submission on Blackboard, please name the file as MEC450_Group#File name (e.g., MEC450 Group1_Design report).
+For submission on Blackboard, please name the file as MEC450\Group#\File name (e.g., MEC450\ Group1\Design report).
 Graduate students should change 450 to 550.